tencentyun/intlcloud-documents/yehe_doc/网络与CDN/内容分发网络 CDN/配置指南/域名配置/HTTPS 配置/QUIC_intl_en.md

-Announcement:
+公告：

-Tencent Cloud CDN will officially support QUIC on January 5, 2022.
+Tencent Cloud CDN will officially launch QUIC support on January 5, 2022.
-We will charge you for the number of QUIC requests you used.
+QUIC support is billed based on the number of QUIC requests.
 For more details, see [Billing Overview](https://intl.cloud.tencent.com/zh/document/product/228/2949).
-You will be notified in advance when we start billing.
+We will notify you in advance of your subscription being billed.
 Please pay attention to our announcements in the console and documentation.

 ## Feature Overview